Seating satisfaction: 5 Quick Tips to Buying a Sofa You’ll Love

 Accent a sturdier sofa with a contrasting-fabric throw pillow or decorative blanket to get the look without committing to constant cleaning.

-Also, make sure your sofa matches your dream interior aesthetic.
+Also, whether you are after a contemporary ot traditional sofa, make sure it matches your dream interior aesthetic.
 Is the rest of the room getting a refresh?
 Sure, buying a sofa that’s ultra-trendy with bright blue velvet might not quite fit with your living room as it is, but it could be just the thing to style a whole new look around!

 Alternately, if the sofa’s the only piece you’re replacing any time soon, make sure whatever you pick meshes well with what you have.

 The possibilities are endless, and buying a sofa that’s perfect for you makes all the difference.